severalnines/docs/user-guide/dashboard.rst

 MySQL Replication
 `````````````````

 Deploys a new MySQL Replication.
 The database cluster will be automatically added into ClusterControl once deployed.
-Minimum of two nodes is required.
+Minimum of two nodes is required for MySQL Replication.
+If only one MySQL IP address or hostname is defined, ClusterControl will deploy it as a standalone MySQL server.

 Starting from version 1.4.0, it's possible to setup a master-master replication from scratch under 'Define Topology' tab.
 You can add more slaves later after the deployment completes.

 ..
-Caution:: ClusterControl sets ``read_only=1`` on all slaves but a priviledged user (SUPER) can still write to a slave (except for MySQL version that supports ``super_read_only``).
+Caution:: ClusterControl sets ``read_only=1`` on all slaves but a privileged user (SUPER) can still write to a slave (except for MySQL version that supports ``super_read_only``).

 1) General & SSH Settings
 ''''''''''''''''''''''''''